Freeness and equivariant stable homotopy: Bar and twisted bar spectral sequences

 \subsection{Eilenberg--Moore}

 Following Rector, we build a geometric model of the Eilenberg--Moore spectral sequence \cite{Rector, SmithEM}.
-Just as non-equivariantly, a space \(X\) together with a map to \(B\) can be viewed as a \(B\)-comodule (and in fact, we have much more structure equivariantly coming from the twisted diagonals).
-This allows us to form the cobar cosimplicial complex as a model for the homotopy pullback.
+Just as non-equivariantly, any \(G\)-space is a coalgebra with comultiplication given by the diagonal map, and \(G\)-space \(X\) together with a map to a \(G\)-space \(B\) can be viewed as a \(B\)-comodule (and in fact, we have much more structure equivariantly coming from the twisted diagonals).
+This allows us to form the cosimplicial cobar complex as a model for the homotopy pullback.

 If \(X\to B\) and \(B\leftarrow Y\) are maps of \(G\)-spaces, then a model for the homotopy pullback is given by

 where \(coB(X,B,Y)\) is the totalization of the cosimplicial complex

 and where the structure maps are the diagonal of \(B\) or the respective coaction maps.
 If \(B\) and either \(X\) or \(Y\) are \(R\)-free and finite type, then we have a spectral sequence computing cohomology.
 In general, convergence of this spectral sequence is very delicate, just as classically.
 For this reason, we state the result only for Bredon homology with coefficients in a Green functor.